rhhscs/rhhscs.github.io/_group_homes/game-dev-group.md

 # Game Dev Group

-This group will be run by Ilya Kononov and Laison Tao
+This group will be run by Ilya Kononov and Laison Tao.

 We will be focused on learning how to make games from scratch using the Unity game engine.